alex21289/gomdirectapi/README.md

-# Go Comdirect API
+# Go Comdirect API (WIP)

-This will be a simple Go wrapper for the private comdirect API.
+This is a simple Go wrapper for the private comdirect API.

 The package will provide

 - Authentication
+- Refreshing session
-- Read transactions and balances
+- Read account transactions and balances
+- Read depot and transactions
+- Read reports
+- Read and download documents from postbox

 ## Example Authentication